 Bestie suggests you go on a girls’ trip to Las Vegas.

-If she has no idea about your financial goals, then it will be REALLY hard to tell her no or suggest an alternative idea that you can afford.
+If she has no idea about your financial goals, it will be REALLY hard to tell her no or suggest an alternative idea you can afford.

-Now imagine if you had been open with your BFF about paying off debt.
-Hopefully, with the knowledge she now has, she can suggest a bonding idea that is more affordable.
+Now, imagine if you had been open with your BFF about paying off credit card balances.
+Hopefully, with her knowledge, she can suggest more affordable bonding ideas.

-However, if your debt situation didn’t cross her mind and she still asked you on the trip, it would be easier to remind her why the trip isn’t feasible for you.
+However, if your debt situation didn’t cross her mind and she still asked you about the trip, it would be easier to remind her why it isn’t feasible.

-But telling your close friends and family that you are working on financial goals will make it much easier to have fun and avoid uncomfortable situations while you are paying off debt.
+But telling your close friends and family that you are working on financial goals will make it much easier to have fun and avoid uncomfortable situations while paying off debt.

 Find a group of people with similar goals